ppkgtmm/pk/src/contents/hotel-bookings-etl.md

 # Hotel Bookings ETL

-Aim of this project is to convert hotel reservation data from transactional processing optimized format into a format better suited for visualization and analytical purposes.
-Transformed data can be leveraged by business users to create dashboards for insights discovery and decision making
+Aim of this project is to convert hotel reservation data from transactional processing optimized format into a format better suited for visualization and analysis.
+The transformation enables business users to create dashboards from data for insights discovery and decision making more conviniently

 ![booking-dashboard](./imgs/hotel-bookings/booking-dashboard.png)